proxy-wasm/spec/abi-versions/v0.2.1/README.md

 using [`proxy_get_buffer_bytes`] and/or [`proxy_set_buffer_bytes`]
 with `buffer_id` set to `HTTP_REQUEST_BODY`.

-`body_size` represents total available size of the body that can be retrieved, and its value will increment if the processing is paused and the body is buffered by the host and not forwarded upstream.
+`body_size` represents the total available size of the body that can be retrieved, and its value will increment if the processing is paused and the body is buffered by the host and not forwarded upstream.

-Paused HTTP request can be resumed using [`proxy_continue_stream`] or closed using [`proxy_close_stream`] with `stream_type` set to `HTTP_REQUEST`.
+Paused HTTP requests can be resumed using [`proxy_continue_stream`] or closed using [`proxy_close_stream`] with `stream_type` set to `HTTP_REQUEST`.

-Additionally, as long as HTTP response headers were not send downstream, a HTTP response can be sent using [`proxy_send_local_response`].
+Additionally, as long as HTTP response headers were not sent downstream, a HTTP response can be sent using [`proxy_send_local_response`].

 Plugin must return one of the following values: